-The nation was drawn into the American War (as the Vietnam war is called in Southeast Asia).
-More bombs were dropped on Laos during the war than during all of World War II.
+In the 1960's the nation was drawn into "the American War"(as the Vietnam War is called in Southeast Asia).
+More bombs were dropped on Laos during the war than during all of World War II combined.
 At that time the royal family was the most ancient dynasty of humankind.
 However, shortly after, in 1975, the Lao People's Front seized control, and Laos became a communist nation.

 The dominant people group in the country (approx. 51%) are the Lao.
 The rest of the population comprises a complex mix of 138 groups with distinct cultures and languages.
 Laos has a significant agricultural sector, the primary crop being rice, grown on the fertile floodplains in the river valleys.
 Vegetables, fruit, spices, coffee and cotton are also cultivated.